Utopia Parkway: Cover

 The album is named after a major street that connects the neighborhoods of Utopia and Beechhurst in the Queens borough of New York City, and its street sign is featured on the album cover.
 According to Schlesinger, "The name is so evocative.
 It ties in all these different places and characters because there's such a sense of longing about it."

 Details

 Dropped by Atlantic after sales failed to meet expectations, the band had a growing dispute with the company after it put no effort into promoting the album's single "Troubled Times".

 Reception

-Utopia Parkway was named an "Album of the Week" by People Magazine in 1999 upon its release, but received mixed reviews from music press with some claiming the album showed the band "lacked depth" while others declared it a "masterpiece from the moment you first hear it".
+Utopia Parkway was named an "Album of the Week" by People in 1999 upon its release, but received mixed reviews from music press with some claiming the album showed the band "lacked depth" while others declared it a "masterpiece from the moment you first hear it".